November 1 – 3, 2019

 This is your chance to see 20 of the best ceramic artists in America in one place.
 Pottery on the Hill features functional pottery, all meant to be used in your every day life.
 Whether you’re looking for a unique holiday or wedding gift, hope to decorate your home with one-of-a-kind items like platters, vases, serving bowls or dinnerware, or even just want to upgrade your coffee cup or beer stein, you’ll find an impressive collection of handmade pots at Pottery on the Hill.

-On Saturday, District Clay comes to Hill Center!
-Join us to decorate your masterpiece, go visit the show and sale, and return to pick up a gem after the firing.
+On Saturday from about 12-3 pm, District Clay comes to Hill Center!
+Join us to decorate a masterpiece, go visit the show and sale, and return to pick up a gem after the firing.
 A fun event for kids and adults alike!

 On Sunday, join us for demonstrations of and conversations about the work of some of the potters in our show.